rudybrian/PID_Fan_Control/README.md

 ## Configuration
 The three adjustable parameters are:
 * PIN_TO_PWM: This parameter is the GPIO pin to use for PWM.
 Default is 202 (PiFace output #3)
 * TEMP_SET_POINT: This is the target temperature in Celsius.
-Default is 40.0
+Default is 45.0
 * INVERT_DUTY_CYCLE: This parameter is used to invert the duty cycle which is needed if using open collector outputs (like the PiFace) to drive a four wire (PWM) fan.
 Default is False.
 * MIN_FAN_SPEED: This parameter is used to set the minimum duty cycle.
 Some fans do not spin with the duty cycle below certain values, and this allows setting a minimum value to avoid this.
 Default is 0.
+* MIN_FAN_TURN_OFF: This parameter works in conjunction with MIN_FAN_SPEED to turn off the fan when the target duty cycle reaches 0.
+Default is False.